olistic/warriorjs/docs/play/turn-api.md

 warrior has available in the current level.
 See the README in your profile's directory to find that out.

-Here is an example extracted from the README of the second level in the beginner
+Here is an example extracted from the README of the second level in the "Baby Steps" tower:
-tower:

 ```markdown
 ### Abilities